Benefits of Savasana

 6) Improves digestion:

-The relaxation part increases digestive fire but even before that, practicing Savasana gives you an overall workout for your organs too!
+The relaxation part increases digestive fire, but even before that, practicing Savasana gives your organs an overall workout!
 It’s effective in treating constipation, piles, acidity, etc. Practicing this pose regularly can cure these issues altogether!

 7) Gives relief from menstrual problems:

 As mentioned above, practicing Savasana increases parasympathetic activity, which can help with menstrual problems.
-So it’s a great pose to practice if you have any issues going on down there!
+So, it’s a great pose to practice if you have any issues!

 8) Reduces migraines: